-If you want to have a great online engagement campaign, you need to have a solid plan.
+In order to run a successful public engagement campaign, you must develop a comprehensive and strategic plan!
 This plan will be the blueprint for success for your team, so make sure that you sit down and think strategically as early as possible.

 1. Define the Scope of Your Project

-Answering and getting internal agreement on these questions will help to align your team and guide your engagement process.
+Answering and getting internal agreement on these questions will set a clear purpose and help align your team and guide you throughout the engagement process.

 2. Know Your Limitations

-Consider the interests of each of these groups and how your project will impact them.
-Each group will have key issues of interest and priorities, and a good understanding of them will assist in the development of your online engagement content and the promotional material to attract participation.
+Consider the interests of each identified stakeholder and how your project will impact them.
+Each group will have key issues, interest and priorities, and a good understanding of them will assist you in the development of your online engagement strategy and the promotional material you choose to engage with each audience.

-Keep in mind that a successful engagement process doesn’t simply mean the highest amount of feedback – quality of feedback is crucial, as is the breadth of participation that you receive.
-For example, it might be more important for you to hear from particular rural communities than simply the maximum number of people possible.
+Keep in mind that a successful engagement process doesn’t mean the highest amount of public input.
+Quality of feedback is crucial, as is the breadth of participation that you receive.
+For example, it might be more important for you to hear from members of a particular rural community than simply the maximum number of people possible.

 5. Choose Metrics and Targets

-Based on your objectives, create quantifiable metrics that you can monitor throughout the engagement process.
-These should be simple, easily tracked, and tied directly to your objectives.
-Possible metrics include number of participants, demographic and geographic diversity of participants, or number of data points collected (votes on alternatives, comments, map markers, etc.).
+Based on the objectives you identify, create quantifiable metrics that you can use to monitor the engagement process.
+These metrics should be simple, easily tracked and tied directly to your objectives.
+For instance, you may track the number of participants you engage with, the level of demographic and geographic diversity you achieve, or the number of data points you collect (votes on alternatives, comments, map markers, etc.).